Skip to content

 Paul Timmers

-University of Oxford, KU Leuven & EUC Cyprus
+and KU Leuven and EUC Cyprus

 Prof Dr Paul Timmers is a research associate at the University of Oxford, Oxford Internet Institute, professor at European University Cyprus, visiting professor at KU Leuven and the University of Rijeka, senior advisor EPC Brussels, President of the Supervisory Board Estonian eGovernance Academy and CEO of iivii.
 Previously, he was Director at the European Commission/DG CONNECT where has held responsibility for legislation and funding programmes for cybersecurity, eID, digital privacy, digital health, smart cities, and e-government.
 At the European Commission, he was also a cabinet member of European Commissioner Liikanen.
 He worked as manager of a software department in a large ICT company and co-founded an ICT start-up.
 He holds a physics PhD from Radboud University (Nijmegen, NL), MBA from Warwick University (UK), EU fellowship at UNC Chapel Hill (US), and a cybersecurity qualification from Harvard.
 His main interests are digital policy, geopolitics, and Europe.
 He frequently publishes and speaks on the interplay of digital developments with sovereignty, cybersecurity, industrial policy, and sectoral policies such as digital health and is regularly advising governments and think tanks.